alexkenley/vibe-code-checker/README.md

 This guide will walk you through the entire process of getting and using Vibe Code Scanner, even if you've never used GitHub or Docker before.

+> **IMPORTANT:** Vibe Code Scanner runs inside Docker.
+You do not need to install any programming languages or tools on your computer - everything runs inside the Docker container!

 ### Step 1: Get the Code from GitHub

 1. **Download the repository**: